MitocGroup/www/views/blog/posts/2016/04/building-enterprise-level-web-applications-on-aws-lambda-with-the-deep-framework.md

 5. Node.js v4+ (learn how to [Install nvm](https://github.com/creationix/nvm#install-script) and [Use latest node v4](https://github.com/creationix/nvm#usage))
 6. DEEP CLI (execute in command line: _npm install deepify -g_)

-Note: Don't use “sudo” in step 5.
+Note: Don't use "sudo" in step 5.
 Otherwise you'll have to [fix npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 Next, you will deploy the todo app using _deepify_: